ben-pr-p/assemble-online/ROADMAP.md

 # Features
+* Email with user creation, save emails
+* Pan
+* Broadcast - broadcast permission - threshold of 75% means the other 25% are forced
+* Collision detection
 * Delete in checkpoint - should be an options menu
-* On collision, things float away
 * Pan, dblclick move to place
 * Administration – and checkpoint administration – only that person can move them
 * Checkpoints should not be able to be too close together
 * Checkpoints should look different that groups – thicker outline, a little bit larger - no, they should be the radius
 * Chat direct message
-* Make sure it says checkpoint everywhere
+* Make sure it says group everywhere
 * Other person can't delete widget
 * New checkpoint creation after some had been deleted not showing up
 * Draggable widget order